Garoppolo throws 4 TD passes, 49ers beat Cardinals 28-25 | Federal News Network

 The Cardinals came into the game without their top two running backs, David Johnson and Chase Edmonds, who were battling injuries.

-Kenyan Drake — who was acquired by the Cardinals on Monday in a trade with the Miami Dolphins — ran for 36s yard on the first play of the game and capped the opening drive with a 4-yard touchdown run.
+Kenyan Drake — who was acquired by the Cardinals on Monday in a trade with the Miami Dolphins — ran for 36 yards on the first play of the game and capped the opening drive with a 4-yard touchdown run.
 He finished with a team-high 110 yards rushing and 52 yards receiving.

+“That’s what we expected from him, why we traded for him,” Kingsbury said.
+“His skill set is perfect for what we do.
+He’s explosive, he runs tough and to come and learn an entirely new offense, we didn’t hold anything back.
+We knew we could call our best game.”

 BAD TIMING